spatie/laravel-model-states/docs/working-with-transitions/02-custom-transition-classes.md

 weight: 2
 ---

-If you want your transitions to do more stuff than just changing the state, you can use transition classes.
+If you want your transitions to do more than just changing the state, you can use transition classes.

 Imagine transitioning a payment's state from pending to failed, which will also save an error message to the database.
 Here's what such a basic transition class might look like.